 Without mitigation, the distribution of the SPA bird populations within the site is likely to be altered as birds are displaced from otherwise suitable habitats in response to increased disturbance, and the impact is very likely act in combination with other plans and projects.
-However, counteracting measures have been incorporated into the plan via proposed policy NE1 which only permits development where designated sites are protected and enhanced and the Council's Interim New Forest Mitigation Scheme, secured via policy TIN4, which applies to all new net overnight accommodation within 13.8km of the New Forest.
-The Interim New Forest Mitigation Scheme also requires all new net overnight accommodation between 13.8km and 15km of the New Forest to screen for likely significant effects through project-level HRA and provide mitigation where adverse effects are identified.
+However, counteracting measures have been incorporated into the plan via proposed policy NE1 which only permits development where designated sites are protected and enhanced and the Council's Interim New Forest Mitigation Scheme, secured via policy TIN4, which applies to all new net overnight accommodation between 13.8km and 15km of the New Forest to screen for likely significant effects through project-level HRA and provide mitigation where adverse effects are identified.